Our Team

 Doris Slay-Barber

-Doris Slay-Barber is Chairman of the Trustees for the Texas Business and Professional Women's Foundation.
-After over four decades as a public school educator, administrator and district coordinator, she continues to teach senior citizens technology at the San Antonio Senior Centers.
-Slay-Barber served over 10 years on the Board of Trustees for St. Mary's University and continues to serve on university board-level and advisory committees as a trustee emerita.
+Doris Slay-Barber is chairman of the trustees for the Texas Business and Professional Women's Foundation.
+After over four decades as a public school educator, administrator, and district coordinator, she continues to teach senior citizens technology at the San Antonio Senior Centers.
+Slay-Barber served over 10 years on the Board of Trustees for St. Mary's University and continues to serve on university board-level and advisory committees as a trustee emeritaus.
 St. Mary's University named her its distinguished alumna in 2017, recognizing her support for education, scholarship and lifelong learning.
 The lifelong goal of education for all, in all areas of learning, drives her service as president of the board for The Children's Ballet of San Antonio and as a trustee for the Constance Allen Heritage Guild for Lifetime Learning.

 Amy Whited, founder of Pink Granite